akbinod/akbinod.Tuner/README.md

 <br>Georgia Tech CS-6476: Spring 2021<br>

 <H3>Why?</H3>
 If you're studying Computer Vision, or Reinforcement Learning, hyper-parameter tuning is probably causing you some pain.
 Importing this component, and copying 3 lines into your code will get you a pretty decent hyper-parameter Tuner.
 Take a quick look at the first example below, and read through to the first stopping point (about 5 minutes in).
-Try it out on your code next, and If the UX works for you, then come back to read the rest of this document.
+Try it out on your code next, and If the UX works for you, come back to read the rest of this document.

 ```{python}